-The Debts Recovery Tribunals (DRTs) and the Debts Recovery Appellate Tribunals (DRATs) are statutory bodies, established by the Government of India for the expeditious adjudication and recovery of debts due to banks and financial institutions.
-The DRTs are governed by the provisions of the Recovery of Debts Due to Banks and Financial Institutions Act, 1993 and the Debts Recovery Tribunal (Procedure) Rules, 1993.
+The Debts Recovery Tribunals (DRTs) and the Debts Recovery Appellate Tribunals (DRATs) are statutory bodies, that are formed by the Indian Government for the prompt adjudication and recovery of debts due to financial institutions and banks.
+The DRTs are regulated by the provisions under Recovery of Debts Due to Banks and Financial Institutions Act, 1993 and the Debts Recovery Tribunal (Procedure) Rules, 1993.
 The DRTs are functioning under the Ministry of Finance and the concerned High Court of the state has supervisory jurisdiction.

-When a bank or a financial institution has to recover any debt from any person, it can apply to the Debts Recovery Tribunal for recovery against such person.
-However, with time, the Debts Recovery Tribunal now deals with two different Acts, namely the Recovery of Debts Due to Banks and Financial Institutions (RDDBFI) Act, 1993 as well as the Securitization and Reconstruction of Financial Assets and Enforcement of Security Interests (SARFAESI) Act, 2002.
+In case a financial institution or bank is required to recover any debt from a person, it can apply to the Debts Recovery Tribunal for recovery against such person.
+However, with time, the Debts Recovery Tribunal now deals with two different Acts, namely the Recovery of Debts Due to Banks and Financial Institutions (RDDBFI) Act, 1993 along with Securitization and Reconstruction of Financial Assets and Enforcement of Security Interests (SARFAESI) Act, 2002.
 Under the RDDBFI Act, 1993, banks and financial institution approach DRT whereas, under the SARFAESI Act, 2002, borrowers, guarantors, and any other person aggrieved by any action of the bank or financial institution, can approach the DRT.

 Pecuniary Jurisdiction:

-An application for recovery before the DRT could be filed, where the debt due to the bank or financial institution or to a consortium of banks or financial institutions from the borrower is more than Rs.10 lakhs.
+An application for recovery before the DRT could be filed, where the debt due to the financial institution, banks, consortium of banks or financial institutions from the borrower is more than Rs.10 lakhs.

 Composition of the Tribunal: